Introduction

 The collection also featured a slightly smarter look: a neon pink blazer with bright blue lining and perforated holes through the upper pink layer (to illustrate the statement blue beneath), paired with similar perforated shorts.

 However, in my opinion, the overall aesthetic simply looked unkempt and scruffy.
-Although this may have been intentional to echo the relaxed, skater-like aesthetic, the collection and the sporadic use of neons and vibrant colours was overall underwhelming:
+Although this may have been intentional to echo the relaxed, skater-like aesthetic, the collection and the sporadic use of neons and vibrant colors was overall underwhelming:

 The Fashion Press